1883–1918

 Biography

-Walter graduated with honors from Princeton University, Princeton, New Jersey, in 1905.
-He went to study at Hartford Theological Seminary, Connecticut; in Edinburgh and Glasgow, Scotland; and in Göttingen, Germany.
+In 1905, he graduated with honors from Princeton University, New Jersey.
+He went on to study at Hartford Theological Seminary, Connecticut; in Edinburgh and Glasgow, Scotland; and in Göttingen, Germany.

-At age 23, he spent a year in Japan teaching English at Waseda University.
+At age 23, he spent a year teaching English at Waseda University in Tokyo, Japan.

 After ordination, he became assistant pastor at the Asylum Hill Congregational Church in Hartford, Connecticut.